Mexico Invest Free shortlist

 Specialized construction finance companies: Several boutique Mexican finance companies focus on developer construction loans and occasionally extend to sophisticated individual builders in resort markets.
 Higher rates (16–24% in peso terms), shorter terms.

-Land ownership before you can build: the non-negotiable foundation
+What should buyers verify on land ownership before you can build: the non-negot?

 Building in Mexico requires clear land ownership, which for foreigners in the coastal restricted zone means a properly established fideicomiso bank trust before a single permit can be obtained.